-The panel will confirm its final decision in writing without unreasonable delay.
+The panel will confirm its final decision in writing without unreasonable delay but within 5 working days of the hearing.
 This is the end of the procedure and there is no further appeal.

 12. Duty of care

 The Trust recognises that employees making grievances may find the process outlined in this policy difficult or stressful and may already be in a challenging work situation.
 Those leading any such process will be expected to take active steps to ensure that support mechanisms are identified and offered as appropriate on a case-by-case basis, including encouraging the employee to seek advice and support from their line manager or another senior member of staff, or their Trade Union representative, and providing details of the Trust's employee assistance programme who can provide wellbeing support throughout the process.